US-backed group gets lifesaving meds to Ukrainians amid war | Times Leader

 Program director Klepikov said he remembers a long-ago event with the U.S. ambassador to kick off American support for his organization.
 “I’m worried that what we’ve achieved in 21 years can be destroyed in days because of the Russian aggression in Ukraine.”

-President Joe Biden’s health secretary, Xavier Becerra, said the Health and Human Services Department is coordinating with the to deliver medical supplies to Ukraine, and is preparing to help .
+President Joe Biden’s health secretary, Xavier Becerra, said the Health and Human Services Department is coordinating with the State Department to deliver medical supplies to Ukraine, and is preparing to help resettle Ukrainian refugees.
 “We want to be there,” Becerra told The Associated Press.
 “At HHS, we have a role to play as well.”